 Automate a test when the result is objective and can be easily measured.
 For example, a login process is a good choice for automation because it is clear what should happen when a valid username and password are entered, or when an invalid username or password are entered.
-If your test case doesn’t have clear pass/fail criteria, it would be better have a tester perform it manually.
+If your test case doesn’t have defined pass/fail criteria — if it lacks clarity — it would be better have a tester perform it manually.

 Features that resist automation

 Some features are designed to resist automation, such as CAPTCHAs on web forms.
 Rather than attempting to automate the CAPTCHA, it would be better to disable the CAPTCHA in your test environment or have the developers create an entry into the application that bypasses CAPTCHA for testing purposes.
 If that isn’t possible, another solution is to have a tester manually complete the CAPTCHA and then execute the automated test after passing the CAPTCHA.
 Just include logic in the test that pauses until the tester is able to complete the CAPTCHA, and then resumes the test once login success is returned.